SCUT-CCNL/3DSIFT-PiDVC/README.md

      git submodule update
      ```

-3. Open the visual studio project `.sln` file.
+3. Open the visual studio project `3DSIFT_PiDVC.sln` file.

 4. Set the Windows SDK version of the visual studio project to that are installed on your PC.
 PS: version below  10.0.17763.0 is non-tested.

 5. Build the release version of the program in visual studio

 ### Modify input configuration file

+> Several example configuration files are prepared in the `Example` directory, users users can download the example data (see *Example data*) and run the program with those example *yml* files.
+>
+> It should be noticed that the path in the example *yml* files must be modified by users.

 The configuration files are text files in *yml* format, several example configuration files are provided in path `Example/`.